RAU

 Short description

-The developed sampling basket will be used for street drains from a main road, side road, motorway, parking lot, airport and the Contidrom, Continental’s tire test facility.
-It may be possible to study an airport within Berlin, else an external airport will be used.
-Important decision criteria are the number of take-offs and landings as well as the size classes of the certified aircrafts.
-Sampling baskets are installed in the selected rainwater drains and in the event of a rain event, a notification will be automatically sent from the sampling point to the FG Urban Water Management and the quantities of rainwater flowing through the basket.
-This makes it possible to estimate the rain event and initiate the necessary transport of the samples.
+The developed sampling basket was used for street drains from a main road, side road, motorway, parking lot, airport and the Contidrom, Continental’s tire test facility.
+It was possible to study an airport within Berlin, else an external airport would have been used.
+Important decision criteria were the number of take-offs and landings as well as the size classes of the certified aircrafts.
+Sampling baskets were installed in the selected rainwater drains and in the event of a rain event, a notification was automatically sent from the sampling point to the FG Urban Water Management and the quantities of rainwater flowing through the basket.
+This made it possible to estimate the rain event and initiate the necessary transport of the samples.

 WP 3.4 Air measurement